howonlee/mertonon/docs/v0_8_roadmap.md

 - [ ] Test BE model update-many
 - [ ] Test BE api model update, update-many

-- [ ] Think harder about how to get FE testing to get some ROI
+- [ ] Think harder about how to get FE testing to get some ROI - the gens shouldn't deal with BE at all...
 - [ ] Event gens
 - [ ] Event tests